Nicki Minaj debuts new 'Pink Friday 2' song at MTV VMAs as NSYNC reunites and Shakira performs

 That wasn't the only unexpected news: Within the first half-hour, the boy band NSYNC reunited on stage to present the first award for best pop video, which went to Taylor Swift.

 In coordinating suits, Justin Timberlake, Joey Fatone, Lance Bass, Chris Kirkpatrick and JC Chasez shared the stage with Swift.
-Bass handed Swift a friendship bracelet just as fans do at the superstar’s shows.
-“You’re pop personified,” she told the group.
+Bass handed her a friendship bracelet, just as fans do at the superstar's shows.
+"You're pop personified," she told the group.

-She returned to the stage later in the show’s first hour to pick up the song of the year trophy for “Anti-Hero.”
+The night's top nominee later returned to the stage at the Prudential Center in Newark, New Jersey, to pick up the song of the year trophy for “Anti-Hero."
+Swift also directed the video and was rewarded for it, wining best direction.

+Her “Karma (Remix)” collaborator, Ice Spice, won best new artist.
+“Oh my God, this is so cool,” she said.
+“I just want to thank my munchkins.”

+But if there was a theme to the night, it was no doubt centered on turning the MTV VMAs into a global stage.
+K-pop boy band Tomorrow X Together and Brazilian superstar Anitta premiered their new collaboration, the glossy retro-pop of “Back for More.”

 “MTV Thank you for being such a big part of my career since I was only 18 years old,” Shakira said, also thanking her parents and her children, who she brought to the show.